cliveleehere/ohmyprez/README.md

-put any local settings in ~/.profile
+Put any local non-zsh settings in ~/.profile
+Also, the powerlevel9k theme uses powerline font

 Prezto — Instantly Awesome Zsh
 ==============================